 Although, recipients may not sell or lease any portion of the award-funded broadband facilities or equipment during their useful life, except as otherwise approved by NTIA (e.g., fiber, tower, antennae, switches), NTIA may grant a waiver of this requirement.
 However, Round 1 recipients may not receive a waiver on any sale or lease until after the tenth year from the date of issuance of the grant unless NTIA were to waive this 10-year prohibition.
-NTIA's useful life schedule is available at http://www2.ntia.doc.gov/files/fact_sheet_useful_life_schedule_082510_v1.pdf.
+NTIA's useful life schedule is available at http://www2.ntia.doc.gov/files/fact\sheet\useful\life\schedule\082510\v1.pdf.
 Nothing in this section is meant to limit Infrastructure recipients from leasing facilities to another service provider for the provision of broadband services, nor is this restriction meant to restrict a transfer of control of the recipient.
-Specifically, the sale or lease restrictions do not apply to BI recipients' provision of indefeasible rights-of-use (IRU) in BTOP-funded fiber optic networks to other broadband service providers for the provision of broadband service (see III.A.1.a, "Activities Allowed or Unallowed - BI Projects") (Round 1 NOFA, Sections V.E. and IX.C.2; Round 2 NOFA, Sections V.F.d and IX.C.2).
+Specifically, the sale or lease restrictions do not apply to BI/CCI recipients' provision of IRUs in BTOP-funded fiber optic networks to other broadband service providers for the provision of broadband service.
+Additionally, if meeting certain requirements outlined in the second Sale/Lease IRU Special Award Condition, recipients may enter into IRU arrangements directly with end-users purchasing the IRU for their own use (see III.A.1.a, "Activities Allowed or Unallowed - BI Projects") (Round 1 NOFA, Sections V.E. and IX.C.2; Round 2 NOFA,